jdockerty/yaml-to-json-go/README.md

 If you do not want to write or create the target file, you can simple output the conversion to the console window.

     yamltojson convert --print a-nice-file.yml

+There is also simple validation on a list of files.
+This simply tells you whether a JSON or YAML file is valid or not.

+    yamltojson validate path/to/config.json path/to/another/file.yml